subdroid/subdroid.github.io/about.md

 # About

-I’m a research engineer at ProRata, working on the Inference engine powering gist.ai and Gist Answers. my job involves working on retrieval-augmented generation (RAG) systems and scalable inference pipelines for large language models.
-My current focus is on building and optimizing our answer engine, optimizing query understanding and handling multi-turn grounding for context augmentation.
-I'm also tackling other real-world challenges of deploying LLMs: latency, relevance, hallucination, and context management.
-I have also experience with designing, implementing and deploying production grade RESTful systems.

-Earlier, I worked on machine translation, natural language understanding, multimodal learning, and LLM interpretability, with a consistent interest in how language and meaning are encoded in deep neural networks.
-I care deeply about bridging the gap between research insights and production constraints, and I’m especially excited by work that combines core modeling improvements with measurable user impact.
+About
+I’m an AI Engineer at ProRata AI (prorata.ai), where I work on the Inference Engine that powers gist.ai and Gist Answers.
+My work focuses on building scalable Retrieval-Augmented Generation (RAG) and LLM inference systems that make enterprise knowledge search faster, more accurate, and contextually grounded.

+Core focus areas include:
+• Optimizing RAG and semantic retrieval architectures to improve search relevance and query understanding.
+• Designing strategies for multi-turn grounding, context augmentation, and hallucination mitigation.
+• Addressing production constraints around latency, cost, and effective context management.
+• Building and deploying resilient, production-grade RESTful inference services.

+Previously, I’ve worked on Machine Translation, Natural Language Understanding, Multimodal Learning, and LLM Interpretability.

+I’m passionate about bridging deep learning research and real-world deployment, translating modeling advances into measurable user impact at scale.

+Always open to conversations about RAG optimization, inference scaling, and LLM productization.